What’s it like living in Maricopa AZ?

 What’s it like living in Maricopa AZ?
 I can tell you first hand.
 I’ve lived here since 2011.
 I moved from New Jersey to Arizona, basically because Maricopa was pretty well known during the housing crash of 2008.

-My sister lived in Maricopa and bought her home before the home prices took a nose dive.
+My sister lived in Maricopa, Arizona and bought her home before the home prices took a nose dive.
 She told me that all these newer houses were incredibly inexpensive.
 So I took advantage and moved across the country to start my life in Maricopa.

-To buy or sell a home in Maricopa, AZ contact me:
+Contact Jason and Tammy to buy or sell a home in Maricopa, Arizona:

 I felt like New Jersey was squeezing me out of the state with how expensive everything was.
 Property taxes were sky high and I had a mortgage payment I could barely manage to pay.
 I knew that Arizona wasn’t so expensive.